-77 Immigration Rule 276A-D
+77 Immigration Rule 276A-D.

-78 In May 2006 Dave Roberts, the Home Office Director in the Enforcement and Removals Directorate within the then Immigration and Nationality Department of the Home Office, was widely reported as telling the House of Commons Select Committee on Home Affairs that he had "not the faintest idea" how many people were in the UK "illegally" (a term deprecated by lawyers and others in the context of immigration) (Response to Q 815, Minutes of Evidence, Tuesday 16 May 2006; Fifth Report printed 13 July 2006).
+78 In May 2006 Dave Roberts, the Home Office Director in the Enforcement and Removals Directorate within the then Immigration and Nationality Department of the Home Office, was widely reported as telling the House of Commons Select Committee on Home Affairs that he had 'not the faintest idea' how many people were in the UK 'illegally' (a term deprecated by lawyers and others in the context of immigration) (Response to Q 815, Minutes of Evidence, Tuesday 16 May 2006; Fifth Report printed 13 July 2006).
 The figure was however generally estimated, including by Mr. Roberts, at about 400-500,000, or up to 1% of the population, with adjustments for those from the new accession states.

-tests or court order.79 This does, however, still apply only to children born after June 2006; however, the Home Office has discretion to register those born earlier, as well as those whose parents subsequently become settled in the UK (see above).
+were born outside the UK before 1961.
+Unmarried fathers were unable to pass British citizenship to their children, even if they were born in the UK, until in July 2006 sect.
+9 of the Nationality, Immigration and Asylum Act 2002 at last came into force.
+Regulations were also made governing the meaning of 'father', including, as well as the husband of the mother, men recognised as legal fathers under the relevant legislation and those whose biological paternity was proved by, inter alia, DNA tests or court order.
+This does, however, still apply only to children born after June 2006; however, the Home Office has discretion to register those born earlier, as well as those whose parents subsequently become settled in the UK (see above).